spencer-shadley/completed-class/full-stack-ground/README.md

 - `bootcampspot.twb`: Workbook to easily see average grades, how many assignments have not been submitted, attendance trends, etc.

-- `survey-data.twbx`: Trends from the weekly survey feedback
+- `survey-data.twbx`: Trends from the weekly survey feedback.
+This was removed because the format of the weekly surveys was changed.

 - `technologies.twbx`: A visualization of the technologies taught in the bootcamp.
 This was used at the beginning of the course to show how much will be learned, at the end to celebrate all that was learned and shared with students for them to highlight in their portfolios.